 Typically, the university does not accept college credit from nationally-accredited institutions.

 Yes.
-OU Extended Campus is a part of the University of Oklahoma, which is a regionally-accredited institution through the Higher Learning Commission.
+The college is a part of the University of Oklahoma, which is a regionally-accredited institution through the Higher Learning Commission.

 Yes.
-We are one of the twenty colleges within the university.
+We are the second largest of the 20 colleges within the University of Oklahoma.